 Although this was not the first time I had experienced strange events of a spiritual kind; I had seen a ghost at the age of ten; it was the catalyst for me to start researching.
 Whether you believe in reincarnation or life after death or not, the subject is fascinating.
 Today researching this or any other subject is easy with the internet but at that time it was visits to the library and reading through numerous books to find the details, events and research I wanted to feed my curiosity.

 After several years of research, I decided to put the theories to the test and went for a regression session.
 Under hypnosis I was directed to seven doors.
 Time only allowed me to enter three.
 These are the lives I found through those doors.
-Again I have already related this event on my blog.
-For those of you who have not read it, here it is: Regressed Lives
+This was my experience:

 I look down into the still glassy water and see an old face, deep down I know it to be my face, and the deep lines creasing my eyes, cheeks and mouth are at the same time familiar and alien.
 Dark brown eyes and skin are in contrast to my hair, which was once a shiny ebony mantle but now streaked with silvery grey, hair now thin and wispy in one long plait down my back.
 Splashing my face with the icy cool water, I look up to see the tepees across the stream that feeds the lake and raise my old body upwards.
 I’m only good for collecting wood, minding the children and cooking.
 My days past slowly.
 Without a husband, I have to ingratiate myself to my daughter’s brave, be of help so I can have a place to sleep, tucked into the side flaps, under my buffalo bedding.
 Walking back the horror of that far day comes back, maybe it’s the similar setting, the crispness of the air but I ‘see’ the riders coming over the hill, the crack of the guns and the sudden screaming, startled me.
 The soldier’s were yelling and laughing as they rode through the camp, shooting my friends and family, everyone they see fleeing.
 I was helpless to stop them, I’d screamed back but was too far away.
 Fear stops me running toward the murderers but my heart breaks as I watch the massacre.
 Crouching under a bush I covered my ears until long after the screaming and pounding hooves had ceased.
 Too scared to move I waited until nightfall before walking back to a blood soaked and burnt earth where my home had once been.